TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

 - Provides ariel imagery of case points of interest, viewable from Satellite or birds eye view imagery.
 - Uses AI to compare witness testimonies and extract corroborating aspects and discrepancies.
 - Transcribes body cam footage , 911 calls, or other media using Azure Speech to Text Cognitive Services and analyzes this text and gets back to the user with a summarization of what happened in  the call, important details, and next steps.
+- Draws composite sketches of suspects based on witness descriptions (using DALL-E)
 - Logs any findings/analysis to case notes.

 ## Demo Video